 Compared to the graph-based models, our approach performs similarly to or better than existing approaches.
-Our approach has higher validity and uniqueness scores compared to GraphVAE [Simonovsky and Komodakis, 2018] and MolGAN [Cao and Kipf, 2018], and a lower novelty score.
+Our approach has higher validity and uniqueness scores compared to GraphVAE [33] and MolGAN [51], and a lower novelty score.
 KLD and Fréchet Distance scores are not provided for these two models.
-Our model outperforms the non-autoregressive graph VAE [Kwon et al., 2019] on all metrics except novelty.
+Our model outperforms the non-autoregressive graph VAE [35] on all metrics except novelty.

 On ChEMBL, our approach outperforms existing graph-based methods.
-Compared to graph MCTS [Jensen, 2018] and non-autoregressive graph VAE [Kwon et al., 2019], our approach shows lower novelty scores while having significantly higher KL-divergence and Fréchet Distance scores.
+Compared to graph MCTS [52] and non-autoregressive graph VAE [35], our approach shows lower novelty scores while having significantly higher KL-divergence and Fréchet Distance scores.
 The baseline graph-based models do not capture the properties of the dataset distributions, as shown by their low KL-divergence scores and almost-zero Fréchet scores.
 This demonstrates that our proposed approach outperforms graph-based methods in generating novel molecules that are similar to the dataset distributions.

 The proposed masked graph model is competitive with models that rely on the SMILES representations of molecules.
 It outperforms the GAN-based model (ORGAN) across all five metrics and outperforms the adversarial autoencoder model (AAE) on all but the uniqueness score (both have the maximum possible score) and the novelty score.
-It performs comparably to the VAE model with an autoregressive GRU [Cho et al., 2014] decoder on all metrics except novelty.
+It performs comparably to the VAE model with an autoregressive GRU [55] decoder on all metrics except novelty.
 Our approach lags behind the LSTM, Transformer Small and Transformer Regular SMILES-based models on the ChEMBL dataset.
 It outperforms both Transformer models on KL-divergence score but underperforms them on validity, novelty and Fréchet score.
 Our approach also results in lower scores across most of the metrics when compared to the LSTM model.